elixtcode/senior-village-connect/README.md

-# 🛡️ Project: Village East App
+# Project: Village East App

 This is a security-focused village management app I developed as part of my self-study in programming and my goal to apply technology meaningfully to real-world problems.
-The project was inspired by serious incidents in our community—including theft, carnapping, and the discovery of a drug lab inside the village—highlighting the need for better visitor monitoring and accountability.
+The project was inspired by serious incidents in our community—including theft, carnapping, and the shocking discovery of a drug lab inside the village.

-The app replaces the manual ID-check process (which relied on rarely-reviewed CCTV footage) with a **QR code-based visitor logging system**, enabling real-time tracking and secure data handling.
+The app is currently in its **prototype phase** and under collaborative development with the village council.
+It replaces the manual ID-check system with a **QR code-based visitor logging system**, aiming to enable real-time accountability and secure data handling.

-All logic, code, and design decisions were implemented by me using modern frontend tools.
-While the app is still evolving through collaboration with the village council, this version was fully developed independently and demonstrates my ability to design practical, community-centered solutions.
+All logic, code, and design decisions were written manually using **React**, **TypeScript**, and **Tailwind CSS**.
+This early version demonstrates my ability to build a working frontend application from scratch and translate community needs into actionable code.

-> This project allowed me to apply TypeScript and React fundamentals—including typed state management, reusable components, and real-time interaction logic—in a real-world, security-critical context.

 ---

 ### 🔗 Live Demo